Researchers: Erin Anderson and Brandon Barber

-This multichannel sound/video installation tells the story of Jake and Helen McCleary, an elderly couple struggling to save their troubled marriage.
+This multichannel sound installation tells the story of Jake and Helen McCleary, an elderly couple struggling to save their troubled marriage.
 The story unfolds across a series of weekly therapy sessions in which Jake and Helen sort through the messy details of their relationship.
 Unlike a conventional audio drama, the characters’ voices are constructed from fragments of oral history recordings of two people who have died—and who never met.
 Using a manual process of concatenated speech synthesis, the archival voices have been digitally disarticulated and recombined to create a new, fictional story and an uncanny encounter between living and dead, human and machine.
-This project brings together an interdisciplinary team of set designers, librarians, writers, and audio engineers and invites the audience to enter a mock therapist’s office and inhabit the experience of the absent characters, with each character’s voice emitted from a directional speaker.
-A synchronized screencast of the multi-track audio session reveals the secret behind the drama’s construction, and individual headsets provide access to the original oral histories.
+This project brings together an interdisciplinary team of writers, designers, historians, and engineers and invites the audience to enter a mock therapist’s office and inhabit the experience of the absent characters, with each character’s voice emitted from a directional speaker.
+A screencast of the multi-track audio session reveals the secret behind the drama’s construction, and individual headsets provide access to the original oral histories.
 This immersive experience offers a reflection on the precarious temporality of human lives and relationships and the paradoxical potential for reinvention that sound recording affords.